City of Westminster: Administrative history

 The area was historically part of the county of Middlesex.
 Whilst an important centre of royal authority from Saxon times, Westminster was not formally incorporated as a borough for local government purposes until 1900.
 However, it was declared a city in 1540 on the elevation of Westminster Abbey to being a cathedral.
 From at least 1545 there was also a Westminster parliamentary borough (constituency).
 The Anglican Diocese of Westminster was short-lived, being absorbed back into the Diocese of London in 1550.
 Despite having no borough corporation and having ceased to be the seat of a diocese, Westminster continued to be described as a city.
 In 1585 the Westminster Court of Burgesses was established to administer certain judicial powers in an area known as the City and Liberty of Westminster.

-Westminster Council House, also known as Marylebone Town Hall: Completed 1920 for the old St Marylebone Borough Council and now serves as main meeting place of Westminster City Council.
+Westminster Council House is also known as Marylebone Town Hall.
+Completed in 1920 for the old St Marylebone Borough Council, it now serves as the main meeting place of Westminster City Council.

 From 1856 the area was also governed by the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
 In 1889 the Metropolitan Board of Works' area was made the County of London.
 From 1856 until 1900 the lower tier of local government within the metropolis comprised various parish vestries and district boards.
 Within the City and Liberty of Westminster, the three parishes of St George Hanover Square, St James Piccadilly and St Martin-in-the-Fields were governed by their vestries, whilst the parishes covering the central part of Westminster formed the Westminster District and the parishes and territories adjoining the border with the City of London formed the Strand District.
 Beyond the liberty to the north, the two parishes of Paddington and St Marylebone were also governed by their vestries.
 The Westminster District was renamed the St Margaret and St John Combined Vestry in 1887, and unsuccessfully petitioned to be incorporated as a borough in 1897.

 In 1900 the lower tier of local government within the County of London was reorganised into metropolitan boroughs.
 The parish of Paddington became the Metropolitan Borough of Paddington, and the parish of the St Marylebone became the Metropolitan Borough of St Marylebone.
 The various territories within the old City and Liberty of Westminster became the Metropolitan Borough of Westminster.
 The new boroughs came into being on 1 November 1900; a few days ahead of that a royal charter was issued conferring city status on the new borough of Westminster from its creation.
 The Court of Burgesses, which had ceded most practical powers to the newer authorities, was finally abolished in 1901.

 The modern borough was created in 1965 under the London Government Act 1963.
 It was a merger of the old Paddington, St Marylebone and Westminster metropolitan boroughs, and Westminster's city status was transferred to the enlarged borough.
 In 1966 the city was granted the right to appoint a lord mayor.